-Snowball cookies are quick to make and bake and simple ingredients: walnuts, flour, butter, sugar and vanilla.
-Dusted with icing sugar, make sure you don't have a snowball fight, as they are much better when saved for eating.
-I made the Greek almond version called Kourabiedes last Christmas this year I am making a Spelt walnut version also known as Mexican Wedding Cookies.
+Snowball cookies are also know as Mexican cookies.
+A perfect Christmas or holiday time baking treat or bake for a homemade gift idea.
+My Spelt Snowball cookies look fun and are quick to make and bake and simple ingredients: walnuts (or almonds), spelt flour (or regular), butter, sugar and vanilla.
+Once cooled then dusted with icing sugar, make sure you don't have a snowball fight, as they are much better when saved for eating.

 Takes = 30 mins